 A note on duct tape.
 It is my single most important piece of gear.
 I even think the sticky adhesive has medicinal properties.
-It can patch tents, bags, clothes, skin, be twisted into ropes, make sandals.
-I have even chewed on a piece or two in absence of jerky – not so good.
-You name it, duct tape can probably accomplish it.
+It can patch tents, bags, clothes, and skin, be twisted into ropes, and make sandals.
+I have even chewed on a piece or two in the absence of jerky – not so good.
+You name it; duct tape can probably accomplish it.

 Slinging my pack up onto my back, I headed north, cursing and muttering around sharp spikes of pain in my feet.
 A few minutes later, my feet numbed up, and as long as I did not shift suddenly, I was good for about 2.5 MPH.
-Glancing back over my shoulder, I saw that the rest of the pack had spread out over about a half mile- small, white, hat covered heads bobbing and weaving through the scrubby brush.
-I did not look back again for several hours, but knew I had lost them within an hour.
-I had passed several stands of juniper type bushes, and knew these would serve as shade stops.
+Glancing back over my shoulder, I saw that the rest of the pack had spread out over about a half mile- small, white, hat-covered heads bobbing and weaving through the scrubby brush.
+I did not look back again for several hours but knew I had lost them within an hour.
+I had passed several juniper-type bushes and knew these would serve as shade stops.

-There really was no trail.
-I had long since given up on my maps, and broken out my GPS.
+There was no trail.
+I had long since given up on my maps and broken out my GPS.
 I knew to keep it hidden.
-I had no desire to provide daily GPS lessons, and would let Mr. K maintain the “Expert GPSer” title.
-Instead of clear tread, there were tall metal posts with large CDT signs affixed to them, about every 150 yards or so.
+I had no desire to provide daily GPS lessons and would let Mr. K maintain the “Expert GPSer” title.
+Instead of clear tread, there were tall metal posts with large CDT signs about every 150 yards.
 Most were placed at the tops of ridges, jutting up like lone sentinels.
-It broke up the day, having to search for the signs on the horizon – not just plodding along with my head down, making sure my feet were planted evenly to minimize friction.
+It broke up the day, having to search for the signs on the horizon – not just plodding along with my head down, but making sure my feet were planted evenly to minimize friction.

-I’d been on some old washed out tread for about a half hour, and stopped to look out at a windmill.
+I’d been on some old washed-out tread for about a half hour and stopped to look out at a windmill.
 It was far off in the distance, and most we had come to were dry – to go or not to go.
-Sitting on a the side off the road embankment, I gnawed on some jerky while I studied the tiny, spindly thing.
-From this distance, it appeared that greenish shrub lay scattered around the windmill, and as I peered closer there appeared to be what looked like power lines leading down to the rickety structure.
+Sitting on the side of the road embankment, I gnawed on some jerky while I studied the tiny, spindly thing.
+From this distance, greenish shrubs appeared scattered around the windmill, and as I peered closer, there seemed to be power lines leading down to the rickety structure.

 “God!” he said with disgust as he looked down at my feet.
-I had stripped off the bandaging to let my feet air out, and the raw chunks of meat, with their crinkled white skin from shoe sweat, sat propped on my hat.
-“How do you walk on those things.?” said Mr. K, as he slowly moved away.
-I just grinned and wiggled my shriveled up toes.
+I had stripped off the bandaging to let my feet air out, and the raw chunks of meat sat propped on my hat with their crinkled white skin from shoe sweat.
+“How do you walk on those things.?” said Mr. K as he slowly moved away.
+I just grinned and wiggled my shriveled-up toes.

 Breaking out my Gerber, I began surgery once again.
 I was a little concerned, as I was going through bandages at an alarming rate, but if supplies ran out, I had duct tape and my useless air pad to swath my feet.
 Out here, everything could be used.

-Next to the windmill was a disgusting cow pond, a small crater of liquid that was slightly less dense than chocolate pudding.
-I glanced in the tank by the windmill – empty – and then headed around the pond towards a small shriveled tree, to drop my pack in the shade.
-All of my food was melting into primordial glops, so I tried to find shade where possible.
+Next to the windmill was a disgusting cow pond, a small crater of liquid slightly less dense than chocolate pudding.
+I glanced in the tank by the empty windmill and headed around the pond towards a small shriveled tree to drop my pack in the shade.
+All my food melted into primordial glops, so I tried to find shade where possible.

-I heard cries of dismay as I headed back towards the windmill.
-The water zombies had not only discovered the dry tank, but were disgusted they had walked a quarter of a mile to find nothing.
-I did not disagree with the sentiment, and stopped to look up at the power lines.
-They led to a small box up on the windmill, with PVC pipe running from the box to the ground and tank.
+I heard cries of dismay as I headed back toward the windmill.
+The water zombies had not only discovered the dry tank but were disgusted they had walked a quarter of a mile to find nothing.
+I agreed with the sentiment and stopped to look up at the power lines.
+They led to a small box on the windmill, with PVC pipe running from the box to the ground and tank.
 I walked over and climbed up, flipping open the box.
 There was an On/Off switch, but no battery.
-I had read about this from other hikers, and taken the battery from my headlamp.
+I had read about this from other hikers and taken the battery from my headlamp.
 I slid it into place and flipped the switch to On.
-I heard the swoosh of water pulled from the reservoir below, and looked down to see water gushing into the tank.
+I heard the swoosh of water pulled from the reservoir below and looked down to see water gushing into the tank.

 All of the water zombies cheered, and I grinned.
 I would keep my limbs for the day.

-“I need some shade.” said Amy, sliding in beside me – GPS in hand.
-I counted at least ten other trees, available.
-Well, maybe not the two with dried up cow carcasses under them.
-I came across these desert deaths often, and always felt badly for these poor creatures.
+“I need some shade,” said Amy, sliding beside me with GPS in hand.
+I counted at least ten other trees available.
+Well, maybe not the two with dried-up cow carcasses under them.
+I often encountered these desert deaths and felt bad for these poor creatures.
 What a sad, lonely place to die.

-Startling Amy, I leapt to my feet, grabbed my packed but open backpack, and took off.
-I’m awful I thought as I headed away, smiling back at her as I announced I would see her later on down the trail.
-I just had no patience, and between the water and my stinging feet, I was easily irritated.
-I was definitely an “I” on the Meyers-Brigg scale, and even in the middle of nowhere, with hardly any people, I feel the energy sucked from me at chance encounters.
+Startling Amy, I leaped to my feet, grabbed my packed but open backpack, and took off.
+I’m awful; I thought as I headed away, smiling back at her as I announced I would see her later down the trail.
+I had no patience and was easily irritated between the water and my stinging feet.
+I was an “I” on the Meyers-Brigg scale, and even in the middle of nowhere, with hardly any people, I felt the energy sucked from me at chance encounters.
 I must be like “-II.”

 Old Hachita was where I was headed.
 The others had decided to stick to the road.
 I wanted to see the old ruins.
 Jason had warned of drug runners, so I approached the old ruins cautiously – a stealthy hobble.
 I peered into some old adobe ruins.